Attention deficit hyperactivity disorder (ADHD) is a group of behavioural symptoms that include inattentiveness, hyperactivity and impulsiveness.

 - Having difficulty organizing tasks

-- Making careless mistakes, for example in schoolwork
+- Making careless mistakes, for example in school work

-- Being unable to settle to tasks
+- Being unable to settle into tasks

 - Being unable to sit still, especially in calm or quiet surroundings